Monday, March 27, 2023

 Medicinal Monday - Fool's Huckleberry

 This plant goes by several interesting names including false azalea, skunk bush, rusty leaf, mock azalea, and fool's huckleberry.
 Today it is prized as an ornamental plant especially because of its autumn coloration.
-There is historic documentation that Native Americans living in Northwestern North America from Alaska through the Pacific Northwest to northwestern California and Wyoming found practical as well as medicinal uses for this showy shrub.
+There is historical documentation that Native Americans living in Northwestern North America from Alaska through the Pacific Northwest to northwestern California and Wyoming found practical as well as medicinal uses for this showy shrub.

 About Fool's Huckleberry